SCH1001/SLNR/README.md

 ## Install

-The code was tested on an RTX 4090 GPU with CUDA-11.8 equipped.
+The code has been tested on an RTX 4090 GPU with CUDA-11.8 equipped.
 First, install the Python environment:

 ```bash
 conda create --name slnr python=3.8